Martyn's Law and the Retail & Hospitality Sector: What Shops, Restaurants and Hotels Need to Know

 This article is part of our comprehensive guide to Martyn's Law.
 For an overview of the legislation, who it applies to, tier requirements, implementation timelines, and how AV technology can support compliance, see our complete guide to Martyn's Law.

 The retail and hospitality industries, from high‑street shops and shopping centres to pubs, restaurants and hotels, are at the heart of community life.
-Under the Terrorism (Protection of Premises) Act 2025 (Martyn's Law), these venues must assess their exposure to terrorism risks and implement proportionate measures to protect guests and staff.
+Under the Terrorism (Protection of Premises) Act 2025 (Martyn's Law), these venues must assess their exposure to terrorism risks and implement proportionate measures to protect guests and staff ahead of the Spring 2027 commencement window.

 Which venues are in scope?